Table of Contents

 Rice – only for Asians

 Rice is the kind of grain that you don’t miss, but it has known toxins that don’t break down just by heating.
-In addition, the Asians probably developed a digestive system more suitable for digesting rice after being exposed to it for thousands of years more than the white man.
+In addition, the Asians probably developed a digestive system that is more suitable for digesting rice after being exposed to it for thousands of years more than the white man.
 An example of genetic adaptation in some Asian populations due to specific food exposure is the increased prevalence of ALDH2*2, a variant of the aldehyde dehydrogenase 2 (ALDH2) gene.
 This genetic trait is associated with a reduced ability to metabolize alcohol, leading to a condition known as alcohol reaction or “Asian wash.”

 The variant is most commonly found in East Asian populations, including those of Chinese, Japanese, and Korean descent.
 The prevalence of this genetic trait may be related to historical consumption of rice-based alcohol, such as sake and soju, which have a relatively low alcohol content compared to other alcoholic beverages.
 The reduced ability to metabolize alcohol may provide a protective effect against excessive alcohol consumption and alcohol-related health problems in these populations.

 Studies do show that Asians are more sensitive to milk because they have not been exposed to it like the white person.
-The prevalence of lactose intolerance varies among different populations and ethnic groups.In general, East Asian populations tend to have a higher incidence of lactose intolerance than populations of European descent.
-It is estimated that approximately 70-100% of East Asians suffer from lactose intolerance, while the prevalence among people of European descent is lower, ranging between 5% and 20%.
+The prevalence of lactose intolerance varies between different populations and ethnic groups.
+In general, East Asian populations tend to have a higher incidence of lactose intolerance than populations of European descent.
+It is estimated that approximately 70%-100% of East Asians suffer from lactose intolerance, while the prevalence among people of European origin is lower, ranging between 5% and 20%.

 The lectin found in rice is called “Oryza sativa agglutinin” or “rice agglutinin”.
 This protein can bind to specific sugar molecules and is involved in various biological functions within the plant and is designed to prevent pests from eating the rice seeds.
 Rice agglutinin is mainly found in the outer layers of rice grains, such as the bran.
 Just like gluten it probably harms humans.